 Evaluators shall consider evaluation priorities in drafting EM&V work plans.
 As necessary or as may be required, EM&V work plans may include identifying Measures, Programs, and markets that will be evaluated, including proposed evaluation methodologies, timelines and Plans for process evaluations, impact evaluations, and Net-to-Gross (NTG) and Technical Reference Manual (IL-TRM) research that is consistent with the annual NTG and IL-TRM processes described in Section 7, Evaluation Policies, of this Policy Manual and approved in Commission orders.
 Evaluators should define Participant as it applies to the specific evaluation.
 Certain evaluation items listed above may not apply for all Programs.

-10.2 Draft EM&V Reports
+10.2 Draft EM&V Reports, Findings, Results and Recommendations

 In order to ensure EM&V reports are completed in a timely manner, Program Administrators shall provide necessary Program material and final Program tracking data for use in the evaluation to the Evaluators by September 1, utilizing best efforts.

-In order to ensure delivery of timely EM&V reports, draft EM&V reports for the Program Year ending May 31st shall be presented to Program Administrators, Commission Staff and all requesting SAG participants simultaneously as soon as practicable, on or before January 15 for residential and commercial and industrial Programs, utilizing best efforts.
+In order to ensure delivery of timely EM&V reports, draft EM&V reports for the Program Year ending May 31st shall be presented to Program Administrators, Commission Staff and the SAG Facilitator simultaneously as soon as practicable, on or before January 15 for residential and commercial and industrial Programs, utilizing best efforts.
+The SAG Facilitator will promptly post draft EM&V reports to the SAG website and notify all SAG Parties that have indicated a desire to receive EM&V information of the posting.
 Final EM&V reports will be provided on or before March 31, utilizing best efforts.
 If draft EM&V reports are not provided by January 15, Evaluators will provide a preliminary evaluation findings memo, including savings and NTG, on or before January 15.
-Comments on the draft EM&V reports shall be submitted to the Program Administrators, Illinois Energy Efficiency Commission Staff and Evaluators within three (3) weeks of receipt of the draft EM&V reports, or within a timeline mutually agreed to by the parties.
+Comments on the draft EM&V reports shall be submitted to the Program Administrators, Illinois Energy Efficiency Commission Staff Evaluators and the SAG Facilitator within fifteen (15) business days of receipt of the draft EM&V reports, or within a timeline mutually agreed to by the parties.
+The SAG Facilitator will promptly post comments on draft EM&V reports to the SAG website and notify all SAG Parties that have indicated a desire to receive EM&V information of the posting.

+Whenever EM&V contractors desire to share draft findings, research results or recommendations, in any format, they shall distribute these draft findings, research results, or recommendations simultaneously to the Program Administrator, Commission Staff and the SAG Facilitator.
+The SAG Facilitator will promptly distribute this draft EM&V information to all SAG Parties that have previously indicated a desire to receive EM&V information.
+In the event that that sharing any draft EM&V findings, research results, or recommendations would violate confidentiality concerns, the EM&V contractors shall work with the Program Administrators to resolve these concerns as appropriate, potentially including aggregating data or providing summary information to other parties.